Anxiety is skyrocketing right now, especially among women.

 "Herbal supplements aren't monitored by the FDA the same way medications are," says Brent Bauer, MD, director of the Mayo Clinic Complementary and Integrative Medicine Program.
 "Natural doesn't always mean safe."

 That's why if you're feeling anxious, you should always talk to your primary care provider first.
-They can refer you to a behavioral health specialist, and help you understand possible risks and benefits if you choose to try an herbal supplement.
+They can refer you to a behavioral health specialist, and help you understand possible risks and benefits if you choose to try a natural remedy or herbal supplement.

-Here's a guide to all the supplements for anxiety out there and which are worth trying, which need more data to confirm they work (or don't) and which to steer clear of.
+Here's a guide to help you sort through some of the supplements used for anxiety to help you determine which may be worth trying, which ones need more data to confirm they work (or don't) and which to steer clear of.

 Supplements That Might Work